-ENGT 273 Statics
+ENGT 273 Statics 3 Credits

 This course is a study of loads (force, torque) on physical systems in static equilibrium.
 It covers the analysis of force and moment vectors and their resultants, using free-body diagrams.
 Applications analyzed in this course include simple trusses, frames, and machines; distribution of loads; and internal forces in beams.
 Properties of areas, second moments, and the laws of friction are also covered.
-Three lecture and two laboratory hours per week.
-Prerequisite: PHYS 161 General Physics I. Co/Prerequisite: MATH 223 Calculus III or waiver by placement testing results.
+Prerequisite: PHYS 161 General Physics I. Co/Prerequisite: MATH 222 Calculus II or waiver by placement testing results.

-ENGT 274 Engineering Dynamics 4 Credits
+ENGT 274 Dynamics 3 Credits

 This course covers basic principles that govern forces and torques and their effects on the motion of particles and rigid bodies.
 This course also covers force, energy, and momentum methods, as well as the study of unidirectional vibrations.
-Three lecture and two laboratory hours per week.
 Prerequisites: ENGT 273 Statics and MATH 222 Calculus II; or waiver by placement testing results.